gioCuesta25/url-shortener/README.md

 ## Features
 - URL Shortening: Converts long links into short links for easy use and sharing.
 - Redirection: Short links automatically redirect to the original URL.
-- Statistics: Basic usage statistics are tracked, such as link clicks and referrals.

 ## Technologies
 - Bun js